 and Carla Evans - Parents of Connor, Cerebal Palsy

-Helping children with physical disabilities
+Helping children with special needs

-achieve independence one step at a time.
+one little step at a time.